tomaslangkaas/dejavu.js/README.md

 ## View instances

-View instances are functions, but often behave like objects.
+View instances are functions, but often behave more like objects.
 This requires some explanation.

 View instances have private, observable properties, as the `message` property in the code above.
-Observable properties are accessed with function syntax.
+These observable properties are accessed with function syntax.

 View instances also have public, unobservable properties, as the `alertMessage` action in the code above.
-Unobservable properties are accessed with object syntax.
+These properties are accessed with object syntax.

-Interacting with the observable properties is designed to mimic interacting with standard, unobservable object properties.
+Interacting with the observable properties is designed to mimic interacting with standard, unobservable object properties, as shown here:

 ```javascript
 // get observable property value